novara754/sponza_scene_opengl/README.md

 ## Build instructions

+> [!TIP]
+> A windows build can be found in the releases section on the GitHub page.

-This project uses [CMake] as a build tool and [vcpkg] for dependency management.
+This project uses [CMake] as a build tool.
+Dependencies are managed through CMake using its FetchContent commands.
-Vcpkg is included as a git submodule, as such you should execute `git submodule update --init --recursive` in the project directory to ensure everything is ready.
-CMake will automatically invoke vcpkg to download and install the required dependencies.
-This can take a while the first time.
-By default [Ninja] is configured as the build system, so that will need to be install as well.
+By default [Ninja] is configured as the build system, so that will need to be installed as well.

 You might need to install additional system dependencies to be able to compile the project.
 On Ubuntu `libxinerama-dev libxcursor-dev xorg-dev libglu1-mesa-dev pkg-config` are required.